iwi/linkatos/README.md

 ## Tests

+Lorem ipsum

 ## Tools

 The initial choices of tools are:
-  - Python to create the bot
+  - Python 3 to create the bot
-  - Beep Boop to host and run the bot
+  - [Beep Boop](https://beepboophq.com) to host and run the bot
-  - Firebase to store the links
+  - [Firebase](https://firebase.google.com) to store the links

 ## Sources